ashayp22/COVID-HEAL/README.md

 # COVID-HEAL

-An all-in-one tool, COVID-HEAL reminds you every time you touch your face, will keep you updated to the latest news based on your location, and provide helpful tips and strategies to avoid COVID-19.
+An all-in-one tool, COVID-HEAL reminds you every time you touch your face, will keep you updated on the latest news based on your location, provide helpful tips and strategies to avoid COVID-19, and stay relaxed during these stressful times.

 ## Link